turingschool-projects/kwk-level3-swift/sessions/functions_slides.markdown

 # Functions

 func walkDog() {
+  // put on leash
+  // open door
+  // leave house
+  // walk
+  // walk back to house
+  // etc.
 }

-then list of all the things, put on leash, open door, exit house, walk forward, turn around, walk forward, open door, take off leash. animate them going inside the code block

 ^ Some people describe functions as 'packages of commands' - we usually group a few commands into one function.
 The function name should describe what it's job is.
 Today, we are going to write a walkDog function, which will give a set of commands to the robot to walk a dog.
-Share Out: What are the steps in walking a dog?
+Discussion: What are the steps in walking a dog?
 (Solicit input from students whole group - put on leash, maybe harness, make sure you have poop bags, open door, walk outside, walk forward, turn around, walk back, throw bag in trash, open door, take off leash, give treat, etc. - make sure you have at least four)
 Take notes on whiteboard of the list students create.
 Explain that those are all the small commands that will make up our walkDog function.

 ---